 UK after the Digital Britain Final report by The Department for Business Innovation & Skills and the Department for Culture, Media and Sport promulgated the Digital Economy Act 2010 incorporating many aspects of the report including most importantly the online infringement of copyright.
 Sections 1 and 2 cover the duties of Ofcom, sections 3 to 8 speak about the obligations placed on the ISPs including the duty to provide on an anonymous basis, copyright infringement lists to copyright owners(revisit).
 In the Act, section 10-12 gives the power to the Secretary of State to impose technical obligations on the ISP.
 Under section 17 and 18 provides the factors that the courts need to take in order before imposing an injunction for blocking a website.
 These include any evidence presented of steps taken by the service provider, or by an operator of the location, to prevent infringement of copyright in the qualifying material; any evidence presented of steps taken by the copyright owner, or by a licensee of copyright in the qualifying material, to facilitate lawful access to the qualifying material; any representations made by a Minister of the Crown; whether the injunction would be likely to have a disproportionate effect on any person’s legitimate interests, and the importance of freedom of expression.

 I conclude my analysis on this area of the law as unsatisfactory.
 While the UK, has imposed an obligation on the ISPs to disclose information of the infringers, the case of Productores de Musica de Espana v Telefonica de Espana SAU seems otherwise.
 As explained before, it was decided that the ISP could not provide the list of infringers on the basis of privacy in relation to Article 8 of the ECHR.
 There can be no doubt in stating that a positive trend has been seen in order to compete with the requirements of the modern society in regard to the Internet but these are not enough.
 Even though, many cases have been decided in favour of blocking P2P networks but as Eriksson said what was at stake in the Swedish courtroom was the future of the Internet itself.
 He said that ‘the Internet revolution meant that we created a global network where any digital entity could connect and exchange information with any other…”Anti-piracy efforts must be seen in the light of a counter-revolution against this that goes all the way to the very infrastructure of the net.’
-In my view substantial efforts are yet to be made in regards to copyright infringement as evident till date such P2P networks exists and there is constant copyright infringement on websites such as YouTube where many songs are still available to be downloaded without the authorisation of copyright owners.
+In my view substantial efforts are yet to be made with regard to copyright infringement as it is evident that such P2P networks exist and there is constant copyright infringement on websites such as YouTube where many songs are still available to be downloaded without the authorisation of copyright owners.
 I conclude on giving a rather different perspective that many would argue that such availability of the copyright materials online especially music industry has also benefited the rise in the popularity of musicians and singers who otherwise achieve such milestone in their life. could not have gained popularity.
 Moreover, as I stated an example of University of Sussex study direct website, I would like to point out that lectures are available online which are technically copyright of the professors but the students are allowed to download them infringing the copyright and in my opinion today the infringement has reached such a height that it is practically impossible for the government to control such infringement.

 BIBLOGRAPHY & REFERENCES